LeandroSQ/android-easy-bluetooth/README.md

 ## Usage
 This library is splitted in two main parts, the BluetoothScanner and BluetoothConnection.
-You can check this example [App](https://github.com/LeandroSQ/android-easy-bluetooth/tree/master/app/src/main)
+You can check this example [App](https://github.com/LeandroSQ/android-easy-bluetooth/tree/master/app/src/main) (There are examples of how to use Bluetooth in Android without the Library, so you can compare and see what will be better for you)

 ### BluetoothScanner
 This class scans for near Bluetooth devices, handles Bluetooth permissions and enabling.